mozilla/data-docs/src/cookbooks/glam.md

 ![](../assets/GLAM_screenshots/front-page.png)

 The front page includes 2 main sections: the search bar and the random probe explorer.
-Fuzzy tech search is impemented to let users search not only by the probe title, but also by the full description.
+Fuzzy tech search is implemented to let users search not only by the probe title, but also by the full description.

 GLAM is currently serving data for Firefox Desktop and Firefox for Android.

 ### Individual probe/metric page

 Clicking on a probe or metric name takes you to the individual explorer, where most of the analysis happens.
-As this page is packed with data, we make sure that it's self-documented as much as possible: every button, surface, menu item, is tooltipped with description and links.
+As this page is packed with data, we make sure that it's self-documented as much as possible: every button, surface, menu item, is tool-tipped with description and links.

 ![](../assets/GLAM_screenshots/probe-page.png)